 Gatland as Lions Head Coach

-Written by Jamie on 8th September 2016
+Written by Gavin on 8th September 2016

 Warren Gatland has been appointed as Head Coach of the British & Irish Lions team, who will tour New Zealand next year with Rob Howley becoming Wales Head Coach in his absence.